tjmahr/forwardfest/README.md

 `talk.Rmd` is the source of the slides.
 Each of the `demo*.Rmd` files is an RMarkdown demo.
 Here are what the output look like in general.
+(That is, if the RawGit service is working...
+I had trouble when I first uploaded the slides.)

 * [Slides](https://cdn.rawgit.com/tjmahr/forwardfest/f114796c/rendered/talk.html)
 * [Demo 4 output](https://cdn.rawgit.com/tjmahr/forwardfest/f114796c/rendered/demo4.html)